John Morphew: Life

-In 1709 Morphew was arrested by the government, with John Barber, and the publisher John Woodward; the charge arose from the publication of the second volume of Manley's New Atalantis.
-In 1710 he began publishing The Examiner for Swift.
+In 1709, Morphew was arrested by the government, with John Barber, and the publisher John Woodward; the charge arose from the publication of the second volume of Manley's New Atalantis.
+In 1710, he began publishing The Examiner for Swift.
 From 1710 also, Morphew, who was connected to the Tory administration, began working with Edmund Curll and producing political pamphlets.
 George Sewell, who had worked for Morphew as a hack writer, left to work for Curll.
-He was also publisher of The Tatler, the real person mentioned alongside the fictitious Isaac Bickerstaff.
+Morphew was also publisher of The Tatler, the real person mentioned alongside the fictitious Isaac Bickerstaff.

 Morphew associated with the Scriblerus Club, and had some status as printer to the Tory ministry of the last years of Queen Anne.
 He took on, at some point, the publication of Abel Roper's Tory paper the Post Boy (1714).
-Shortly after the Hanoverian Succession in 1714 it gave offence to the government.
-At this juncture Roper denied active involvement; and Morphew backed him up by stating that for while he had not accounted for the Post Boys profits to Roper.
-Subsequently Morphew lost some of his predominance as trade publisher to James Roberts, who identified more with the Whig cause.
+Shortly after the Hanoverian Succession in 1714, it gave offence to the government.
+At this juncture, Roper denied active involvement; and Morphew backed him up by stating that for while he had not accounted for the Post Boys profits to Roper.
+Subsequently, Morphew lost some of his predominance as trade publisher to James Roberts, who identified more with the Whig cause.
 Material published in the Post Boy in the sensitive area of Anglo-Swedish relations, after the 1716 Jacobite plotting, caused Morphew to be arrested again in February 1717.